-Service Level Requirement SLR Unit SLR Value Explanations/Reasoning/Background Range [m] 10000 Assuming V2N: Communication range within the coverage of a macro cell.
-From HV to remote driver: 32 Mbps (video streaming) From HV to remote driver: ~8Mbps are needed for a progressive high-definition video/camera (h.264 compression).
-Four cameras are needed (one for each side): 48=32Mbps.
-Information Quality of Or From HV to remote driver: 36Mbps (if From HV to remote driver (optional): Sensor data (interpreted objects) are also provided from the HV to the parking remote drive.
-Requested/ Generated information/ Information needs video streaming and Object information is sent) Assuming 1 kB/object/100 ms and 50 objects, the result is 4 Mbps.
-From remote driver to HV: Up to 1000 bytes per message (up to 400 kbps) (Commands from Remote driver) From remote driver to HV: The size of command messages, e.g. a) turn steering wheel, direction, angle, etc., b) apply the brake, brake pressure, etc. including appropriate security headers.
+User Story #1 Service Level Requirement SLR Unit SLR Value Explanations/Reasoning/Background Range [m] 10,000 Assuming V2N: communication range within the coverage of a macro cell.
+Information Requested/Generate d Quality of informatio n/ Informatio n needs From HV to remote driver: 32 Mbps (video streaming) Or From HV to remote driver: 36 Mbps (if video streaming and object information is sent) From remote driver to HV: up to 1000 bytes per message (up to 400 Kbps) (commands from remote From HV to remote driver: ~8 Mbps are needed for a progressive high-definition video/camera (H264 compression).
+Four cameras are needed (one for each side): 4 8 = 32 Mbps.
+From HV to remote driver (optional): sensor data (interpreted objects) are also provided from the HV to the parking remote drive.
+Assuming 1 kB/object/100 ms and 50 objects, the result is 4 Mbps.
+From remote driver to HV: the size of command messages, e.g. a) turn steering wheel, direction, angle, etc., b) apply the brake, brake pressure, etc. including appropriate security headers.
 The command messages will be sent every 20 ms (maximum 50 messages per second).
-Service Level [mc] From HV to remote driver: 100 From remote driver to HV: Depends on the reaction time needed, which is directly related to the maximum Latency [ms] From Remote driver to HV: 20 driving speed allowed.
-For instance, at a speed of 50 km/h, the HV will move 0.27 m within 20 ms. Service Level Reliability % From HV to Remote driver: 99 From Remote driver to HV: 99.999 (Very high) From remote driver to HV: The transmission of commands or paths from the remote driver requires a very high level of reliability because this affects the safe and efficient operation of the AV.
+Service Level Latency [ms] driver) From HV to From remote driver to HV: depends on the remote driver: 100 From remote driver to HV: 20 reaction time needed, which is directly related to the maximum driving speed allowed.
+For instance, at a speed of 50 km/h, the HV will move 0.27 m within 20 ms.

+Service Level Reliability % From HV to remote driver: 99 From remote driver to HV: 99.999 (Very high) From remote driver to HV: the transmission of commands or paths from the remote driver requires a very high level of reliability because this affects the safe and efficient operation of the AV.
 In addition, the video streams and/or sensor information should be sent with 'high reliability' to make sure that the remote driver has the correct (current) view of the surroundings.
 Velocity [m/s] 13.9 50 km/h is considered the maximum speed for remote steering under highly uncertain conditions.
-Vehicle Density [vehicle/ km^2] 10 Vehicle density reflects the number of HVs.
+Vehicle Density [vehicle/k m^2] 10 Vehicle density reflects the number of HVs.
 Many more RVs could be present.
 Positioning [m] 0.1 (3σ) Positioning accuracy is needed to navigate around objects blocking parts of the driving lane and to navigate through small gaps between two or more objects.
-Interoperability/ Regulatory/ Standardisation Required [yes/no] No / Yes / No Typically, these ToD solutions are proprietary implementations.
+Interoperability/ Regulatory/ Standardisation Required [yes/no] No/Yes/No Typically, these ToD solutions are proprietary implementations.
 Regulation is needed because authorities may need to specify maximum speed, minimum accuracy, data formats, etc.

-4.22 Tele-Operated Driving Support
+5.4.11 Tele-Operated Driving Support